Faculty & Staff Tips for Emergency Situations

 Indicators of an Emergency Situation

-UTSA Faculty and Staff should get help immediately if any of these indicators are observed:
+UTSA Faculty and Staff should seek help (or consultation) immediately if any of these indicators are observed:

 - Expressions of suicidal thoughts

 - Severe loss of emotional control

 - Bizarre behavior